 For a The Show game with realistic gameplay, we recommend the following slider settings.

-Keep in mind that in MLB The Show 21, you cannot adjust the length of innings until you proceed to select teams and the stadium in Exhibition or Retro Modes.
-There are several modes in Diamond Dynasty that have three-inning games, but for the sake of a realistic experience, we recommend keeping the game at nine innings unless you want to run a double-header, in which case seven innings reflects the change in MLB.
+Keep in mind that in MLB The Show 22, you cannot adjust the length of innings until you proceed to select teams and the stadium in Exhibition or Retro Modes.
+There are several modes in Diamond Dynasty that have three-inning games, but for the sake of a realistic experience, we recommend keeping the game at nine innings.

 To achieve a true and authentic MLB experience, you want to control the fate and outcome of every possible pitch.
 However, remember that if you are playing online or with a friend, these settings will most likely be different.